-With the price of rent continuing to increase, often, a monthly mortgage payment can cost less when purchasing a home.
-That is for an NYC apartment that is more renovated and is in your name.
+With the price of rent continuing to increase, a monthly mortgage payment can often cost less when purchasing a home.
+New York City real estate is better equipped, renovated, and in your name.
 But before you can move into that dream apartment that you own, there’s one pretty significant obstacle standing in your way: the down payment for apartments and townhouses in New York City.

 In a recent study, New York State ranked third in the country among the highest average down payments by amount, behind California and Washington, DC.
-With apartment listing prices in the millions, New York City skewed New York State’s results into the top three.
+New York City skewed New York State’s results into the top three with apartment listing prices in the millions.

-We break down what you need to know, how much you need to have in cash, to be ready to purchase your apartment.
+We break down what you need to know, how much you need to have in cash, and ready to purchase your apartment.

 Table of Contents